hubiinetwork/hubii-core/readme.md

 1. Send an email with the subject line "API access" to [info@hubii.com](mailto:info@hubii.com), we'll get back to you within 24 hours

-2. Add the credentials we provide to your system PATH
+2. Add the credentials we provide to your PATH

 ### Install dependencies